-Marco Polo Leaving Venice from Marco Polo's Travels in 1271, 1338-1410, Bodleian, 264, fol.
-218r
+Marco Polo Leaving Venice from Marco Polo's Travels in 1271, 14th century

 - This is one of the earliest detailed views of Venice showing the Grand Canal and the Molo.
-The Molo was the main entrance to and exit from Venice and is the area around the two granite columns that are still there today.
-They were brought from the Orient in the 12th century; one supports the winged lion of St. Mark supporting a book and the other St. Theodore, Venice's first patron, standing on a crocodile.
-The two figures were assembled from miscellaneous looted fragments brought back from the Sack of Constantinople in 1204.
-The lion had angel's winds welded to its back and the crocodile is meant to represent a dragon. - The picture is from a 14th century story of Marco Polo's 13th century journey to the Far East. - In the foreground we see the lands they will visit and some strange sights.
-Marco Polo and his uncles set off in 1271 and it took him three years to journey down the Silk Road to the court of Kubla Kahn in Xanadu.
+The Molo was the main entrance to and exit from Venice and is the area around the two granite columns that are still there today. - The picture is from a 14th century story of Marco Polo's 13th century journey to the Far East. - In the foreground we see the lands they will visit and some strange sights.
+Marco Polo and his uncles set off in 1271 and it took him three years to journey down the Silk Road to the court of Kubla Kahn.
 They stayed 17 years in China before returning to Venice in 1295.
-Having survived such an arduous journey he was captured by the Genoese for which we should be grateful because in prison he wrote the story of his journey.
+Having survived such an arduous journey he was captured by the Genoese for which we should be grateful because in prison he wrote the story of his journey. - In the background we see St Mark's with its four bronze horse which were stolen during the Sack of Constantinople in 1204 at the end of the Fourth Crusade.
+Possibly as revenge for the Massacre of Latins (i.e. Roman Catholics) twenty-two years previously (in 1182).

-• "Marco Polo, Venetian merchant and explorer, 14th century.
-Marco Polo (1254-1324)

-setting out with his uncles from Venice for the Far East.
+- "Marco Polo, Venetian merchant and explorer, 14th century.
+Marco Polo (1254-1324) setting out with his uncles from Venice for the Far East.
 In the foreground are lands they will visit and strange things they will see.
-The Polos set off from Venice for Asia in 1271, travelling the Silk Road and arriving at the court of Kubla Khan some three years later.
+The Polos set off from Venice for Asia in 1271, travelling the Silk Road and arriving at the court of Kublai Khan some three years later.
 They spent 17 years in China before returning home, arriving back in Italy in 1295.
 Marco Polo was imprisoned by the Genoese, writing an account of his travels, Il Milione whilst in captivity."
-[1]

-- "This magnificent painting illustrates the opening of Marco Polo's Travels, and shows Marco, his father and his uncle on the brink of their departure from Venice in 1271, bound for Kublai Khan's Xanadu.
+[1] - "This magnificent painting illustrates the opening of Marco Polo's Travels, and shows Marco, his father and his uncle on the brink of their departure from Venice in 1271, bound for Kublai Khan's Xanadu.
 In the bottom left exotic creatures evoke the marvellous lands for which they are headed.
 The painting not only celebrates the Polos' adventurousness, but the imperialist ambitions, wealth and extravagance for which Venice was famed."
-[2] - The statues on the granite columns were assembled from parts brought back from the Sack of Constantinople.
-A breastplate, a head and a crocodile were used to create St. Theodore fighting a dragon and the angel's wings were welded to the lion to create the emblem of St. Mark. - The reference to Kubla Kahn and Xanadu may remind you of Samuel Taylor Coleridge's famous poem 'Kubla Kahn' which begins,
+[2]